Are you ready to go beyond basic recycling? Marion County has just the course for you.

 The Marion County Master Recycler Program provides expert instruction to people who live and work in Marion County.
 The class covers all aspects of solid waste management and ways to reduce, reuse, and recycle as much as possible.

-"Many folks wonder why we have an entire class on recycling," said Bailey Payne, Waste Reduction Coordinator for the County.
+"Many folks wonder why we have an entire class on recycling," said Alan Pennington, Waste Reduction Coordinator for the County.
 "But once they get into the class, they discover that we cover a lot more information than simply what can be recycled."

 Those things include: how do commercial operations actually separate materials that are all mixed together in those blue roll carts; why all plastics are not alike; how does food waste get composted; and, where does all the garbage go if it doesn't go to a landfill.

-The course, which runs for seven weeks, will be held on seven consecutive Thursday evenings from September 21 through November 2, 2017.
-The class also includes two Saturday fieldtrips to eleven local sites that the public seldom gets to see, such as the Covanta Energy-from-Waste facility, the Garten Services recycling center, and a commercial compost operation.
+The course, which runs for seven weeks, will be held on seven consecutive Thursday evenings from September 12 through October 24, 2019.
+The class also includes two Saturday field trips on September 14 and September 28, to local recycling and composting facilities, which begin at 8:30 a.m. and finish at 3:30 p.m.

-Over 700 people have participated in the program which was first offered in Marion County in 1994.
-Collectively graduates from the class have contributed over 10,000 hours to educate the community about solid waste issues.
+Over 750 people have participated in the program which was first offered in Marion County in 1994.
+Collectively graduates from the class have contributed over 8,000 hours of volunteer service to educate the community about solid waste issues.